 Once you become an SMI member, we'll help you determine this by using a risk-tolerance questionnaire (in the "Start Here" section of our website).

-The other key factor that helps identify the risk level appropriate for you is how much time you have to achieve your investing goals.
+Another factor that will help identify your appropriate risk level is how much time you have to achieve your investing goals.
 If you're investing to build a nest egg for your later years, that means deciding when you'd like to retire.
-The more time you have, the more risk you can afford to take.
+The more years you have to invest, the more risk you can afford to take.

-At the intersection of your risk tolerance and investing time frame is a level of portfolio risk appropriate for you.
+Taken together, your risk tolerance and investing time frame will suggest the level of portfolio risk that's right for you.